 - Tinkerlab used a Cookie Sheet to make monoprints with her kids.

 - You Clever Monkey had her kiddos do monoprints on an Easel.

-- I cover many ways to make prints with kids on The Art Curator for Kids
+- I cover many ways to make prints with kids on Art Class Curator

 - Still Playing School uses golf tees to focus on fine motor skills.

 - Tinkerlab used recycled trays to make these abstract prints.

 - Toddler Approved used a hot glue gun to make printing plates.

 - Mini Monets and Mommies made stamps from wood and model magic.